Kalyanguntuka/Tensor-assignment/README.md

 # Transpose to (3, 2, 4)
 # Step 4: Broadcast a smaller tensor (1, 4) to match the larger tensor and add them
 # Step 5: Explanation of broadcasting
+Broadcasting in TensorFlow:
+- Allows tensors of different shapes to be used in element-wise operations.
+- The smaller tensor (4,1) expands its second dimension to match (4,6).
+- This process avoids unnecessary memory duplication.